03 Using R syntax

 use_sc=TRUE

 .
 Before training, a number of synthetic units is created via different techniques.
-Currently you can request Basic Synthetic Minority Oversampling Technique, Density-Bases Synthetic Minority Oversampling Technique, and Adaptive Synthetic Sampling Approach for Imbalanced Learning.
+Currently you can request the K-Nearest Neighbor OveRsampling Approach (KNNOR) developed by Islam et al. (2022).
 The aim is to create new cases that fill the gap to the majority class.
-Multi-class problems are reduced to a two class problem (class under investigation vs. each other) for generating these units.
+Multi-class problems are reduced to a two class problem (class under investigation vs. all others) for generating these units.
 If the technique allows to set the number of neighbors during generation, you can configure the data generation withsc_min_k

 andsc_max_k